thingsboard/thingsboard.github.io/docs/iot-gateway/sigfox.md

 Similar [**JsonPath**](https://github.com/jayway/JsonPath) mapping rules are applied for **attributes** and **timeseries** values:

- - **key** - constant Attribute or Timeseries Thingsboard key.
+ - **key** - constant Attribute or Timeseries ThingsBoard key.
  - **type** - either boolean, long, double or string.
  - **value** - expression based on JsonPath syntax that may be specified inside **${}**

 As a gateway developer, you are able to fork and add custom transformers using following [interface](https://github.com/thingsboard/thingsboard-gateway/blob/release-1.2/src/main/java/org/thingsboard/gateway/extensions/sigfox/conf/mapping/DataValueTransformer.java).
-Feel free to submit PRs with your custom transformer implementations if you believe that they may be useful for the Thingsboard community.
+Feel free to submit PRs with your custom transformer implementations if you believe that they may be useful for the ThingsBoard community.

 ## Next steps